SAKryukov/vscode-markdown-calculator/docs/article.md

 Without `.nothing`, it would also render `[object Object]` at the end.

 It works because the extension renders the return value for all objects, including `null`, but it does not render `undefined`.
 I intentionally designed it this way, as a tool used to silence the return values.
 It is especially useful for the fenced code blocks because the function with missing `return` actually returns `undefined`.

+### How to Try it Out?

+You don't need to install the extension to try it.
+You only need working Visual Studio Code.

+Open Visual Studio Code with the working directory of the root of the source code downloadable on this page and unpacked.
+It would be the directory where the main extension file "package.json" is located.

+Alternatively, you can start Visual Studio Code with the supplied *workspace* file "MarkdownCalculator.code-workspace".

+It will load the extension project.
+This project comes with "launch.json" designed to start another Visual Studio Code process with the extension loaded.
+To launch it, press F5.

+Enjoy!

 ## Implementation